annagriffin/SQL-toolbox/instructions.md

 In order to use Beautiful Soup, it helps to have a general understanding of HTML and how it is structured.
 You will be working with Beautiful Soup objects which are nested structures that are intuitive if you are familiar with HTML structure.

+> Check out [this short article](https://towardsdatascience.com/ethics-in-web-scraping-b96b18136f01) about the ethics and responsibilities of web scraping!

 ### Create the Soup!

 Create a Beautiful Soup object by passing in an HTML file or by using a url and the requests library.